With new counter-extremism measures announced in the Queen's Speech, we need a clear definition of who is and isn’t an ‘extremist’

 I hope that Parliament sees the need for a tighter definition of so-called ‘extremism’ that directly links it to violent activity and is legally binding, to prevent the police or Government from inventing their own rules and banning innocent people.

 Jenny Jones is a Green Party peer and a former London Assembly MemberLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.